isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-05-27-post-A look into the life of a 28th SEA Games Athlete.md

 Besides lodge and board, athletes will also enjoy the hotel group’s facilities such as the swimming pool, gym and business center.

-_Mohammad Fashah Iskandar, Singapore U-23 Goalkeeper and trainer at the Ramada Singapore at Zhongshan Park Gym_

-_A single room at Days Hotel Singapore at Zhongshan Park_

 END